nazarsosyak/adav-group/example.md

     <p>
       The COVID-19 crisis did not originate inside the market as economic activity was frozen by policy decisions, supply chains fractured overnight
       and uncertainty replaced all prior narratives.
-Public places were shutdown, international trade was disrupted and
+Public places were shutdown, international trade was disrupted and toilet paper shortages could be witnessed all around the globe.
       </p>

       <p>
       The return series below captures this instability.
-      Violent oscillations dominate the window:
-      deep drawdowns followed by sharp rebounds,
-      often within days of each other.
-      These swings reflect a market struggling to price an evolving situation in real time,
-      as information, fear, and intervention collide.
-      Rather than settling into a single direction, the system oscillates under stress.
       </p>